mongodb/docs/source/reference/aggregation.rst

       Because of the :term:`BSON` requirement to preserve field order, projections output fields in the same order that they were input.
-Furthermore, when computed values are added to a document, they will follow all fields from the original and appear in the order that they appeared in the :aggregator:`$project` statement.
+Furthermore, when the aggregation framework adds computed values to a document, they will follow all fields from the original and appear in the order that they appeared in the :aggregator:`$project` statement.

 .. aggregator:: $match

    Provides a query-like interface to filter documents out of the aggregation :term:`pipeline`.
-Documents that do not match the statement are dropped, and documents that do match are passed along the pipeline unaltered.
+The :aggregator:`$match` drops documents that do not match the statement from the aggregation pipeline, and it passes documents that match along the pipeline unaltered.

    The syntax passed to the :aggregator:`$match` is always identical to the :term:`query` syntax.
 Consider the following prototype form: